arsh052003/School_Mangement_System/README.md

 Calendar and Event Management maintains a centralized calendar for academic-events, exams, holidays, and extracurricular activities.

 Resource Repository allow users to upload, download, and share resources within the platform.

+Features:

+Login Page:

+Making sure that only authorized users can access the app.

+Students and Teachers Page:

+Very easy to navigate dashboard for both Students and Teachers, and buttons on the screen are clear as to what they do.

+Home Page:

+Will show important messages or announcements (similar to Moodle) and shows the area where social media pages can be linked if wanted.

 References:
 https://github.com/Pieter-stack/EduCube2